 6. Cognitive Technologies:

 Cognitive Technology is a field of computer science that imitates functions of the human brain through various means.
 Cognitive technologies are able to perform tasks like machine learning, natural language processing (NLP), speech recognition and robotics.
-The development of new age chatbots that are more conversational and personalized are based on such cognitive technologies.
+The development of new-age chatbots that are more conversational and personalized care based on such cognitive technologies.
 As more and more people start interacting with and using these technologies, they grow more powerful and accurate, helping improve the accuracy and efficiency of search engines.

 7. Personalized medicine:

 The era of universal tablets, medicines and dosages are coming to an end.
 Advanced diagnostic tools are helping create personalized medicines that are customized for improved patient adherence.
 The era of the one size fits all approach is coming to an end and more targeted and customized approaches are taking their place to achieve better patient outcomes.
 Novel technologies such as genome sequencing, wearable technology, biological data, and informatics are ushering in the revolution in personalized medical care.